yunhal/CH4_dispersion/README.md

 # Gaussian CH4 Modeling

-**A Python-based modeling tool for simulating methane plume dispersion using Gaussian Puff or Plume models and calculating the transmittance of atmospheric methane using HITRAN data (only for plume model).**
+**A Python-based modeling tool for simulating methane plume dispersion using Gaussian Puff or Plume models and calculating the transmittance of atmospheric methane using HITRAN data.**

 ## Introduction